Anthropocene Defaunation: From Endangered Species to Mass Extinction

 Endangered Species and More

 While scientists have blamed those previous mass extinctions on volcanoes and asteroids, this one, my friend, is being caused by those bumbling, erratic primates who call themselves Humans.
-Hence, the “Anthropocene” (Age of Humans) part: geologically, we’ve just arrived — doesn’t look like we’ll be around much longer, eh?
-You’ve already caught on to the “Defaunation” part: the deliberate mass slaughter of animals of all kinds.
+Hence, the “Anthropocene” (Age of Humans) part.
+Geologically, we’ve just arrived — doesn’t look like we’ll be around much longer, eh?
+You’ve already caught on to the “Defaunation” part.
+The deliberate mass slaughter of animals of all kinds.

 They also reported that “animals such as gibbons, orangutans and various types of foxes, bears and rhinoceroses have been steadily disappearing from large, protected areas of land around the world.